dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

 > its bindings to the then part of the if-then-else, but not to the else part or to the
 > rest of the computation.

+"Not exporting the bindings of a negated goal to the rest of the computation" is what today's Prolog's do.
+Thus the usage of `\+ \+` to perform a keep-no-bindings proof.
+But what about floundering queries?

 In [What is failure?
 An approach to constructive negation](https://link.springer.com/article/10.1007/BF01185404) (paywalled), (Wlodzimierz Drabent, Acta Informatica 32, 27–59, January 1995)